L-HT/TwoMachineFlowShopBuffers/README.md

 This is an R package where the algorithms are implemented in C++ and called using Rcpp.

-# How to install
+## How to install

-Make sure you already have the `devtools` package installed in R. You can then call
+Make sure you already have the `devtools` package installed in R. Then you only have to call
 ```
 devtools::install_github("L-HT/TwoMachineFlowShopBuffers")
 ```